North Carolina girl’s body found, brother still missing; mom heard on frantic 911 call

 The mother is then heard talking to her children.

-“Baby, were not gonna die,” she said.
+“Baby, we’re not gonna die,” she said.

 Then, returning to the dispatchers: “Oh, my goodness.
 I don’t think I can get my kids out because I can’t see anything.
 I can’t see anything.”